Joe Gruters: Republican National Committee

 On January 17, 2025, after receiving the endorsement of President Donald Trump, Gruters was elected treasurer of the Republican National Committee, succeeding KC Crosbie.

 On July 24, 2025, after Michael Whatley announced he would run in the 2026 United States Senate election in North Carolina, Donald Trump endorsed Gruters to be the next chair of the Republican National Committee.
 Whatley endorsed him as well, and called Gruters "a true conservative fighter".
-On August 22, 2025, Gruters was unanimously elected Chairman of the Republican National Committee.
-After his election, Gruters told RNC members: “Today is not about one person, it is about our mission: The midterms are ahead, where we must expand our majority in the House and Senate and continue electing Republicans nationwide."
-NPR noted that election of Gruters as RNC Chairman "highlights the growing influence of Florida Republicans within the national party and administration", such as White House chief of staff Susie Wiles and Secretary of State Marco Rubio, a former Florida U.S. Senator.
+On August 22, 2025, he was elected chair.
+After his election, Gruters told RNC members: “Today is not about one person, it is about our mission: the midterms are ahead, where we must expand our majority in the House and Senate and continue electing Republicans nationwide."

+NPR noted that election of Gruters as RNC chairman "highlights the growing influence of Florida Republicans within the national party and administration", such as White House chief of staff Susie Wiles and Secretary of State Marco Rubio, a former Florida U.S. Senator.